8 Countries Near Turkey and the reasons you must visit

 The Aegean Sea

-The Aegean Sea is a beautiful body of water located off the coast of Turkey.
+It is a beautiful body of water located off the coast of Turkey.
 It is bordered by Greece to the east and the island of Crete to the south.

 The Mediterranean Sea

-The Mediterranean Sea is located south of Turkey and borders Greece, Cyprus, Israel and Lebanon.
+This body of water is located south of Turkey and borders Greece, Cyprus, Israel, and Lebanon.

-It is known for its idyllic climate, stunning views of the shoreline full of white sand beaches, calm waters and picturesque islands, making it an ideal spot for sailing or fishing trips.
+It is known for its idyllic climate, stunning views of the shoreline full of white sand beaches, calm waters, and picturesque islands, making it an ideal spot for sailing or fishing trips.

 The Black Sea